 (f) Pitch teams will each be allowed to make a short presentation of themselves and their proposed performance to those present at the General Meeting before the Active Members are asked to vote for their preferred pitch.
 The vote shall be taken according to section 6 clause (3) of this constitution.
 In this vote, Re-Open Nominations (RON) shall always be a candidate.
 On the occasion of a decision to RON, all pitch teams will be allowed to re-submit their written pitch and budget within 24 hours, and present their pitch again at an EGM held seven (7) days later, before being voted on again where RON shall still be a candidate.
 In any event where RON is the only candidate it shall automatically be the result of the vote.

 (g) In the event of three consecutive results of RON, the next performance should be organised entirely by the Committee, who must appoint a Director and Musical Director by any means at the discretion of the Committee.
 The Committee must all act as producers and complete any production tasks required to make the show successful, including (but not limited to): writing and securing the full and detailed budget for the show, publicising the performance by all standard means, arranging a venue, and sourcing all materials required for the performance, as well as completing any other task required to administrate the performance.

+Also if there are no pitches presented, a performance should be organised entirely by the committee, otherwise known as committee-care.

 (3) All performances proposed must include a mixed-voice chorus (SAB, SATB, or any other variant).
 Any Member of the Society is entitled to join the chorus and perform without passing an audition or fulfilling a criteria.
 Any Pitch Team who proposes a performance that requires an entirely auditioned cast will be advised to revise their pitch by the committee, and failure to do so will result in the pitch being disqualified.